redhat-cop/cloud.vmware_ops/roles/export_vm_as_ovf/README.md

   - str, The name of the datacenter that contains the VM that should be exported.

 - **export_vm_as_ovf_vm_folder**:
-  - str, The VCenter folder that contains the VM that should be exported.
+  - str, The vCenter folder that contains the VM that should be exported.
 This should be the full folder path

 - **export_vm_as_ovf_vm_moid**:
   - str, The MOID of the VM that should be exported.